gradle/gradle/design-docs/code-coverage.md

     - Defined thresholds are propagated toward the JaCoCo Ant task ([see `check` element](http://www.eclemma.org/jacoco/trunk/doc/ant.html)).
 No further transformation or processing is needed.
 - Introduce configuration option for enabling/disabling metric enforcement.
     - By default the build fails if metric thresholds have been defined but not met.
-    - Introduce a configuration option for disabling the default behavior e.g. `ignoreFailure`.
+    - Introduce a configuration option for disabling the default behavior e.g. `failOnViolation`.
 The default value is `false`.
     - Setting the property to `true` will continue the build and not fail the task.
-    - Introduce a configuration option for disabling threshold check e.g. `enabled`.
+    - Introduce a configuration option for disabling threshold check e.g. `enabled` for a rule.
 The default value is `true`.
 - The JaCoCo report task observes the following runtime behavior:
     - Threshold checks will not have to be performed if no thresholds are defined.
     - If threshold(s) are defined but met then the task will execute successfully.
 No additional output is rendered.